On the Definition of Black Holes: Bridging the Gap Between Black Holes and Singularities: Characterizing the Black Region

 For $(ii) \implies (i)$, note that if $(i)$ does not hold, then there must be a compact $K \subset M$ and a sequence $(t_n)_{n=1}^\infty \subset [0,b)$ with $t_n \to b$ such that $\sigma(t_n) \in K$, so that $\left( \sigma(t_n) \right)$ must have a convergent subsequence, meaning $(ii)$ does not hold.

 Recall that the coverse to condition $(i)$ above is commonly referred to in the literature by saying $\sigma$ is {\it partially imprisoned} in some compact $K \subset M$.
 A more restrictive condition is that $\sigma$ be {\it totally imprisoned} in some compact $K \subset M$, meaning $\sigma$ eventually enters and remains inside $K$.
-Any curve satisfying these conditions, then, cannot be even partially imprisoned.
-When $M$ is strongly causal, the following result ensures we may utilize these properties for any inextendible causal curve:
+Any curve satisfying the above conditions, then, cannot be even partially imprisoned.
+When $M$ is strongly causal, the following ensures that we may utilize these properties for any inextendible causal curve:

 \begin{lemma} Let $\sigma:[0,b) \to M$ be an inextendible causal curve.
 If strong causality is not violated on the closure of the image of $\sigma$, then $\sigma$ has property (ii) (and hence (i)) in the preceding lemma.
 That is, $\sigma$ cannot be partially imprisoned. \end{lemma}